-1KRS 156.501; KRS 156.502; 702 KAR 1:160
+1KRS 156.501; KRS 156.502; 702 KAR 1:160 2KRS 156.095 3KRS 158.070 KRS 156.160 KRS 158.836; KRS 158.838 702 KAR 5:030 RELATED POLICY:

-2KRS 156.095

-3KRS 158.070

-KRS 156.160

-KRS 158.836; KRS 158.838

-702 KAR 5:030

-RELATED POLICY:

-09.2241

-LEGAL: HB 147 AMENDS KRS 158.838 TO ADD MEDICATION PRESCRIBED TO TREAT SEIZURE DISORDER SYMPTOMS.

-FINANCIAL IMPLICATIONS: NONE ANTICIPATED

-LEGAL: THIS CLARIFIES THAT SCHOOLS SHALL HAVE EMERGENCY CARE PROCEDURES THAT COMPORT WITH REGULATION.

-FINANCIAL IMPLICATIONS: NONE ANTICIPATED

-STUDENTS 09.224

-Emergency Medical Treatment

-FIRST AID TO BE PROVIDED

-First aid shall be provided to all pupils in case of an accident or sudden illness until the services of a health care professional become available.

-FIRST-AID ROOM

-A first-aid area with appropriate equipment, supplies and provisions for the child to recline shall be designated in each school.
-At least two (2) adult employees in each school, at least one (1) of whom shall be present at the school at all times during school hours, shall have completed and been certified in a standard first aid course that includes CPR for infants and children.
+09.2241 LEGAL: HB 147 AMENDS KRS 158.838 TO ADD MEDICATION PRESCRIBED TO TREAT SEIZURE DISORDER SYMPTOMS.
+FINANCIAL IMPLICATIONS: NONE ANTICIPATED LEGAL: THIS CLARIFIES THAT SCHOOLS SHALL HAVE EMERGENCY CARE PROCEDURES THAT COMPORT WITH REGULATION.
+FINANCIAL IMPLICATIONS: NONE ANTICIPATED STUDENTS Emergency Medical Treatment 09.224 FIRST AID TO BE PROVIDED First aid shall be provided all pupils in case of an accident or sudden illness until the services of a health care professional become available.
+FIRST AID AREA A first aid area with appropriate equipment, supplies, and provisions for the child to recline shall be designated in each school.
+At least two (2) adult employees in each school at least one (1) of whom shall be present at the school at all times during school hours, shall have completed and been certified in a standard first aid course that includes CPR for infants and children.
 The District shall have employees trained in accordance with the law to administer or help administer emergency medications.
 When enrolled students, for whom documentation under KRS 158.838 has been provided to the school, are present during school hours or as participants in school-related activities, a school employee who has been appropriately trained to administer or assist with the self-administration of glucagon, insulin, or seizure rescue medications, or medication prescribed to treat seizure disorder symptoms shall be present.

-INFORMATION NEEDED

-A number at which parents can be reached and the name of the family physician shall be maintained at each school for all its pupils.
+INFORMATION NEEDED A number at which parents can be reached and the name of the family physician shall be maintained at each school for all its pupils.1 Cards containing this and other health-related information appropriate to emergency care or treatment shall be maintained and updated on a regular basis.
 Parents will be notified in the event of an accident.

-EMERGENCY CARE PROCEDURES

-Schools shall have emergency care procedures comporting with regulation and may utilize the Kentucky Department of Education's Health Services Reference Guide (HSRG) as a resource.
+EMERGENCY CARE PROCEDURES Schools shall have emergency care procedures comporting with regulation1 and may utilize the Kentucky Department of Education's Health Services Reference Guide (HSRG) as a resource.
+Each Principal shall develop a procedure for handling medical emergencies.
+All emergency situations shall be reported to the building Principal, the school nurse and the Central Office.
 When an emergency arises and the student's parent/guardian or designee cannot be reached in a timely manner, the school will take action necessary to maintain the student's health, such as calling emergency medical personnel or taking the student to a health care facility.
 In such instances, school personnel shall notify health professionals of any medications that they are aware the student is taking.
 REFERENCES: